 This year, they are bound and determined to grow their own salad, and actually be able to harvest it, make a meal, and eat it.
-So, we went looking for a little help – and found it in the form of perfect little pods from Miracle-Gro.
-Miracle-Gro Gro-ables are the greatest thing ever for helping kids get off on the right foot when seeking out gardening success.
-Each cup contains growing medium, plant food, and a few seeds – you just pull off the paper lid, pop the whole thing in the ground, and give it a bit of water.
+So, we went looking for a little help – and found it in the form of perfect little pods.
+These little seed and soil pods were the greatest thing ever for helping the kids get off on the right foot when seeking out gardening success.
+Each cup contained growing medium, plant food, and a few seeds – you just pulled off the paper lid, popped the whole thing in the ground, and gave it a bit of water.
 Done.

 When you’re doing projects like this with the kids – especially when they’re so invested in the outcome – you want to help them be as successful as possible without doing the work for them.
 The tin tray was perfect because my six year old can handle carrying it all by herself, and it can sit on the little science table we have in the kitchen for observations, but I can still pull it up and out of the way if I need to leave the kitchen for any reason.
 We have a very curious three year old in our home right now, and open pods of growing medium are very appealing to him (he’s already dumped poppy plants we started for a fairy garden).